Haitam-Elgharras/Java-unit-testing/README.md

   - `verify(mockObject, never()).methodName(argument)` ensures the method was not called with the specified argument.
   - `verify(mockObject, atLeast(n)).methodName(argument)` ensures the method was called at least `n` times.
 - **Common Use Case**: Useful for testing methods that do not return a value but have side effects, such as modifying data or invoking other methods.

+## Spy vs. Mock

+- **Mock**: A mock is a dummy implementation of a class or interface used in testing.
+When you mock an object, all methods of the mock object return default values unless explicitly stubbed.
+The mock does not invoke any real behavior from the underlying object; it's entirely synthetic.

+- **Spy**: A spy is a partial mock that allows you to track and alter the behavior of a real object while preserving the original functionality for the parts not explicitly stubbed.
+Spies enable you to monitor method calls on the real object and selectively override specific methods.

+#### Key Differences:
+- **Behavior**:
+  - *Mock*: Does not use the real object; all interactions are artificial.
+  - *Spy*: Uses the real object but allows selective stubbing of methods.

+- **Usage**:
+  - *Mock*: Used when you want complete control over the object's behavior without relying on any real logic.
+  - *Spy*: Used when you need to partially mock an object while still using its real methods.

+- **Complexity**:
+  - *Mock*: Simpler and easier to maintain because the entire object is mocked.
+  - *Spy*: More complex due to the combination of real and mocked behavior, which can make the code harder to understand and maintain.

+#### Why Avoid Spies?
+- **Maintenance Complexity**: Mixing real and mocked behavior can lead to confusing and harder-to-maintain code, especially in large projects.
+- **Use in Legacy Code**: Spies are more appropriate for legacy systems where you cannot modify the original code.
+In well-designed systems, relying on mocks is generally preferred.